-In the Save Our Bones Program I dedicate an entire chapter to the discussion of all the osteoporosis drugs, including Fosamax and its generic formula alendronate sodium.
+In the Osteoporosis Reversal Program I dedicate an entire chapter to the discussion of all the osteoporosis drugs, including Fosamax and its generic formula alendronate sodium.
 This is a popular bisphosphonate drug widely prescribed by doctors and advertised on TV and other media outlets.

 He writes that: